 Homemade Turtle Candy is a quick, irresistible, no-bake treat!
 Made with chewy rich caramel, buttery pecans and creamy milk chocolate, these decadent homemade turtles make for the perfect salty-sweet gift or shared family confection!
-If you love these, you will also love these Turtle Brownies , Turtle Cookies and Pralines!
+If you love these, you will also love this Peanut Brittle, Bourbon Balls, Turtle Brownies , Turtle Cookies and Pralines!

 Growing up, there was never much candy in our home.
 Instead of the occasional Laffy Taffy or handful of M&Ms, we had leftover peach cobblers or blueberry buckles.
 Don’t get me wrong, there were always Halloween hauls and Christmas stocking goodies (which I hoarded for as long as I could) but that was the extent of my candy connoisseur career.
 Hard to believe, I know!

 These days, things haven’t changed much.
 I still don’t eat much candy, unless there are Turtles around.
 Crunchy, buttery, salty and sweet, Turtle Candies are my go-to homemade confection!

 Y’all, I could eat about a dozen of these in one sitting.
 Soon enough, you’ll be in the same boat.

 It was in 1916, in the Windy City of Chicago, that George DeMet brought the turtle to life!
 Made with rich milk chocolate, buttery caramel and nutty pecans, Turtles became a quick-hit with DeMet’s customers.
 With its round and slightly bumpy shape, pecans imitated the look of a real turtle which made for a fun, exciting new variety of candy.